What is the best monitor for remote work in 2026?

 Dell S2722QC

-The Dell S2722QC is the best 4K monitor under $350.
-It delivers sharp 4K resolution, USB-C connectivity with 65W charging, and includes speakersβfeatures typically found only on $500+ monitors.
-For budget-conscious remote workers who want 4K quality, this is the sweet spot.
+The Dell S2722QC is a strong budget 4K monitor candidate.
+It delivers sharp 4K resolution, USB-C connectivity with 65W charging, and built-in speakers.
+For budget-conscious remote workers who want 4K quality, this is one to compare closely.

 Pros